A Noiseless Patient Spider: Influences

 The Soul, or the Self, is a prominent theme in "A Noiseless Patient Spider."
 Wilton Eckley argues much of Whitman's poetry, including Whitman's spider-as-soul metaphor in "A Noiseless Patient Spider," was influenced by the poetry of Emerson.
 Whitman's poem in turn inspired other poets.
 The work of Iranian poet Parvin E'tesami suggests such an influence.
 Her poem "God's Weaver" features a spider protagonist and deals with the theme of isolation, which is prevalent in Whitman's "A Noiseless Patient Spider."

-"A Noiseless Patient Spider" has influenced musical compositions.
-Ingolf Dahl, a German-American composer, developed a three part women's chorus with piano accompaniment, using the poem "A Noiseless Patient Spider" as lyrics.
+"A Noiseless Patient Spider" has inspired musical compositions.
+Ingolf Dahl, a German-American composer, set it for women's chorus with piano accompaniment in 1972.
 Composer and conductor Kenneth Fuchs composed "Whispers of Heavenly Death: String Quartet No. 3 After Poems by Walt Whitman."
 This instrumental interpretation was performed by the American String Quartet in Ann Arbor, Michigan on February 7, 1999.